 You can configure a backup repository to use rotated drives.
 This scenario can be helpful if you want to store backups on several external hard drives (for example, USB or eSATA) and plan to regularly swap these drives between different locations.

-To use rotated drives, you must enable the This repository is backed up by rotated hard drives option in the advanced settings of the backup repository.
+To use rotated drives, you must enable the This repository is backed by rotated hard drives option in the advanced settings of the backup repository.
 When this option is enabled, Veeam Backup & Replication recognizes the backup target as a backup repository with rotated drives and uses a specific algorithm to make sure that the backup chain created on these drives is not broken.

 Limitations for Backup Repositories with Rotated Drives